hellojwilde/hellojwilde.github.io/_posts/2008-07-14-it-was-awesome.md

 ---
 layout: post
-title: It Was Awesome.
+title: The 2017 Google Highly Open Participation Contest
 summary:
     After the 2007 Google Highly Open Participation Contest, I had the opportunity to go to an awards ceremony at Google's headquarters in Mountain View, CA.  Here's a recap of the awards ceremony weekend.
 ---

-The title really says it all.
-Seriously.
-I recently had the chance to make a very special trip to the Googleplex.
+I recently had the chance to
+make a very special trip to the Googleplex.
 It is an event I definitely won't forget for a *really* long time.